Decisions about primary schools for children with disability

-Decisions about where your child goes to school are very personal, and can be difficult in some cases.
+Decisions about where your child goes to school are very personal and can be difficult.
 It’s common and normal to feel anxious about getting this decision right.

-It’s a good idea to start thinking about school options two years (or more) before your child is due to start school.
+It’s a good idea to start thinking about school options at least two years before your child is due to start school.

 First steps to choosing a primary school

-The first step is to find out what primary school options there are near you.
+The first step is to find out about the primary school options near you.

 You could talk to your child’s preschool teacher, professionals at your child’s early childhood intervention service, friends, and a disability advocacy service to get information and ideas.